mohitRajBansal/readme/README.md

  -->
 * 🌍  I'm based in India
 * ✉️  You can contact me at [mohil1111bansal@gmail.com](mailto:mohil1111bansal@gmail.com)
-* 🧠  I'm learning some cool Backend services
+* 🧠  I'm learning some cool Backend services and Next Js
 * 🤝  I'm open to collaborating on Flutter projects
 * ⚡  I'm secretly Doctor Strange... but don't tell anyone